bennett39/100-days-of-code/log.md

 again this evening (different meetup in Manhattan) so I'll code some more then as well.

+UPDATE: I'm at Hacker Hours and I have the basic `client` view working now.

 **Thoughts** I'd like to get my barebones Django app running on Heroku so I can see how this whole puzzle is going to fit together.
 That might be my next project.
 Alternatively maybe I can figure out how to sudo